alexcamachogz/alexcamachogz/README.md

 👩🏻‍💻 I'm currently working as a QA Big Data.

-🌱 I'm currently learning JavaScript.
+🌱 I'm currently learning React.

 💬 Ask me about whatever you want.
 I am interested in helping and sharing.